Pratyush/hekaton-system/docs/cpu_arch_sketch.md

 # Sketch of proving procedure

-NOTE: Say somewhere that we use sliding windows of size 3 and step 2, i.e.,

 ## Prover

 Before proving, the prover first runs the full computation and saves the transcripts.